 How many lessons are held each week?

 The Tufts Ballroom Team holds two group lessons a week; in the fall these lessons are offered at the Newcomer, Bronze and Silver levels and in the spring at the Bronze, Silver and Silver+ levels.
 These lessons are taught by team coach Mica Molojkovic, a former Amateur Latin National Champion in Serbia and a competitor and teacher for over 20 years.
 The team holds these lessons on Monday and Thursday nights in either the Hill Hall Aerobics Room or the Jackson Dance Lab.
 The team also offers three weekly open practices for all team members regardless of level.
 During these practices, upper level dancers are available to review previous lesson material, drill technique, and answer any questions that arise.
-For information regarding our lesson schedule, visit our Calendar Page.
+For information regarding our lesson schedule, visit our lessons page.

 Are there tryouts?